Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

-You can also turn strings into a collection of characters and vice versa, however it's important to note that a character inside a string may not take up 4 bytes (for example, english letters and numbers only take 1 byte) because of how strings are encoded, however, once turned into a character, it will take up four bytes.
+You can also turn strings into a collection of characters and vice versa, however it's important to note that a character inside a string may not take up 4 bytes (for example, english letters and numbers only take 1 byte) because of how strings are encoded, however, once turned into a character, they will take up four bytes.

 ### Boolean